 For any new applications, you will receive an email at Building Permit issuance with a list of required documentation.
 The list of documentation is also available on Permits Online by selecting "Active Permits" and then the "Progress" tab.

 Yes.
-All documentation required for the issuance of Occupancy Permits can be submitted via Permits Online.
-The submitter must be linked to the Occupancy Permit in order to access the permit online.
-If you are a trade person, not linked to the Occupancy Permit, you can submit your certifications, test reports, etc. to your General Contractor for upload on Permits Online, or the permit applicant can submit a request to add you to the permit by providing your complete contact info to firstname.lastname@example.org.
+All documentation required for the issuance of occupancy permits can be submitted via Permits Online.
+The submitter must be linked to the occupancy permit in order to access the permit online.
+If you are a trade contractor not linked to the occupancy permit, you can submit your certifications, test reports, etc. to your general contractor for upload into Permits Online.
+Alternatively, the permit applicant can submit a request to add you to the permit by providing your complete contact information to email@example.com.

 - Why can’t I see a permit on Permits Online?